 Candidiasis on the lip

-Discharge color What is evidenced by
+Discharge color What does this indicate?

 Pink In a pregnant woman with thrush, the discharge has exactly this color, otherwise it indicates the development of cervical erosion